anujshah1003/SimpleShapeDataset/README.md

 # SimpleShapeDataset
-A set of simple black & white 2d shape datasets for testing various ML applications
+A set of simple black & white 2d shape datasets with their geometry and also an option to add captions to descripe the shapes
+## Example